technoidentity/devfractal/code-review.md

 4. Mutability is handled through pointers.

 5. Make sure the code is as strongly typed as possible.
-There are no uses of 'top' type like 'any' or 'object'.
+There are no uses of the 'top' type like 'any' or 'object'.
-6. MAke sure computations are pure functions.
+6. Make sure computations are pure functions.
 There are no side effects like mutating the global state or making network requests.

 7. Make sure effect functions have no computation/logic.